viamrobotics/docs/docs/product-overviews/extending-viam/modular-resources.md

 ---

 The Viam module system allows you to build custom resources ([components](/components) and [services](/services)) that can be seamlessly integrated into any robot running on Viam.
-Once configured, customs resources behave the same as built-in RDK resources.
+Once configured, custom resources behave the same as built-in RDK resources.
 We will refer to custom resources built and configured using the Viam module system as *modular resources* and *modules*, interchangeably.

 ## Viam resource basics